 Aquatic plants and algae release oxygen into the water after performing photosynthesis in the presence of sunlight.
 The aquatic animals breathe this dissolved oxygen.
 Also, some oxygen from the atmosphere continuously dissolves into the water through reaeration.
 These three processes are in equilibrium and maintain the level of oxygen in water bodies at the required levels.

-The greater the oxygen necessary for its breakdown, the greater would be the reduction in the dissolved oxygen of the waterbody.
+The greater the oxygen necessary for its breakdown, the greater would be the reduction in the dissolved oxygen in the water body.
 Pollution occurs when the oxygen demand exceeds the dissolved oxygen availability.

 Dissolved Oxygen Determination